DiogoSantos3/real_time_graphs/README.md

 # real_time_graphs

+NOT WORKING YET!!!

-This is a python code to make real time graphics using data transmited from COM port
+This is a python code to make real time graphics using data recived from COM port and transmited from BMP388 (you can use other sensors)

 Libraries used:
   - "serial" # recive and read the data transmited from our sensor